Nova Scotia

 Birding Nova Scotia

-Nova Scotia sticks out into the North Atlantic from the Eastern seaboard of Canada, and only fails to be an island by virtue of the narrow Chignecto Peninsula that separates it from the neighboring Province of New Brunswick.
-The 3 coasts, with the Gulf of St. Lawrence to the North, the Bay of Fundy to the West, and the North Atlantic to the East, all have different characteristics in terms of scenery and character, and different birding as well.
+Nova Scotia sticks out into the North Atlantic from the Eastern seaboard of Canada, and only fails to be an island by virtue of the narrow Chignecto Peninsula that separates it from the neighbouring Province of New Brunswick.
+The 3 coasts, with the Gulf of St. Lawrence to the North, the Bay of Fundy to the West, and the North Atlantic to the East, are all different in terms of scenery and character.
 The Northern third of Nova Scotia is Cape Breton Island, joined to the rest by a main road over a causeway.
-The human population is concentrated in the metropolitan area of Halifax/Dartmouth, and Industrial Cape Breton around Sydney, as well as smaller towns such as Truro, New Glasgow and Yarmouth.
-Many people also live in rural areas and in small towns and villages along the coast.
-The main human activities have been traditionally fishing (especially lobster); farming and forestry.
-Much of the land is forested, with the predominantly Boreal-type forest (mostly White and Black spruce, Balsam Fir, Tamarack etc.) along the coast and in the Northern part of the Province gradually giving way to more mixed forest (more Maple, Oak, Red Spruce etc.) inland and farther south.
-Unfortunately, though, there is more and more clear-felling, leaving less and less mature forest habitat.
-The narrow strip of the Annapolis Valley is largely agricultural, and there are extensive areas of freshwater marsh and saltmarsh.
-There are numerous lakes and rivers, many of which are remote and hard to access, but some of which have cottages around the edge, thus contributing to the wide variety of birding habitat.
+The human population is concentrated in the metropolitan areas of Halifax/Dartmouth, and Cape Breton around Sydney, as well as smaller towns such as Truro, New Glasgow and Yarmouth.
+Many people also live in rural areas and in small towns and villages.
+The main human activities have been traditionally fishing, farming and forestry, although new industries, e.g. wine-making, green energy etc., are gaining strength.

 Top Sites

-• Amherst Point and Belle Isle Marshes
+• Amherst Point Migratory Bird Sanctuary, Belle Isle Marshes and Wallace Bay National Wildlife Area

 InformationSatellite View